linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 # Using Index Futures to Adjust Market Risk Exposure

-Suppose we hold a $100 million stock portfolio whose beta is 0.70.
+Suppose we hold a \$100 million stock portfolio whose beta is 0.70.

-This has exposure to the stock market like  $70 million in the S&P 500 index portfolio and$ 30 million in completely unrelated risky assets.
+This has exposure to the stock market like  \$70 million in the S&P 500 index portfolio and\$ 30 million in completely unrelated risky assets.

-- To make beta = 0, hedge the full market exposure: Sell S&P futures on $70 million of the index.
+- To make beta = 0, hedge the full market exposure: Sell S&P futures on \$70 million of the index.
-- To make beta = 1.0, increase market exposure to $100 million by going long index futures on $30 million of the S&P.
+- To make beta = 1.0, increase market exposure to \$100 million by going long index futures on \$30 million of the S&P.
-To reduce beta to 0.5, sell S&P futures to hedge $20 million of the market exposure. etc.
+To reduce beta to 0.5, sell S&P futures to hedge \$20 million of the market exposure. etc.
-- Creating a negative beta is easy, just by selling more than $70 million of futures.
+- Creating a negative beta is easy, just by selling more than \$70 million of futures.
-- Similarly, getting beta above 1.0 simply requires going long more than $30 million in futures.
+- Similarly, getting beta above 1.0 simply requires going long more than \$30 million in futures.

 # Dollar Equivalence in Hedging Equity Risk

 Suppose we want to hedge \(100 million of the OEX (S&P 100 index) portfolio with S&P 500 futures.
 The beta of the OEX is about 1.0

-To achieve dollar equivalence we need to trade futures on the same amount of the S&P index as our OEX holding, $100 million.
+To achieve dollar equivalence we need to trade futures on the same amount of the S&P index as our OEX holding, \$100 million.

 Suppose the spot S&P index is at 2250.00.
-This is a lot like saying the "price" of a "share" of the index is  $2250.
-The number of index "shares" we want to sell futures on is$ 100 million / 2250 = 44,444.
+This is a lot like saying the "price" of a "share" of the index is  \$2250.
+The number of index "shares" we want to sell futures on is\$ 100 million / 2250 = 44,444.

 One futures contract is for 250 index shares, so we sell  $44,444 / 250 = 178$  S&P futures contracts.